 Here is what you need to do to complete the reverse process.

 Back up your WordPress Multisite network.

 Purchase a web hosting plan and domain name for your new WordPress site.
-(If you already purchased a custom domain for domain mapping, then the latter part of this is already done.)
+(If you already purchased a custom domain for domain mapping, then you’ve already finished with the latter part).

 Log into your new web hosting account and navigate the one-click WordPress install.
 From here, you can download and get started with WordPress for your new site.

 You can also grab a copy of WordPress from here:

 The export and import of content for migrating out of Multisite is different, as you can only grab that data directly from your database tables.

 You can do this by logging into your Multisite’s control panel and navigating to phpMyAdmin.

 In the tables that appear under the Network’s folder, find the one that corresponds with the site you want to migrate out of the network.
 The ID number will match the one from the process described earlier.
 When you look at the list of sites on your network, click on the Edit button for the migrating site, and you’ll find the ID number appended to the end of the web address.